DTJF/libpruio/src/doc/_6_messages.md

 required number of samples. -> Either reduce the number of samples (parameter `Samp`) or the number of active steps (parameter `Mask`) in the previous call to function PruIo::config().
-Or increase the size of the external memory (see ChaMemory for details).
+Or increase the size of the external memory (see \ref ChaMemory for details).

 \Item{"sample rate too big"} The specified sampling rate isn't reachable with the current step configuration. -> Either reduce the